5 tips to brighten a dark room

 3. Open up your space

 If you're willing to spend some money, one option is to remove a wall between two adjoining rooms.
-Not only does it open up the home and allow light to spread around, it’s also one of the hottest home remodeling trends of 2013.
+Not only does it open up the home and allow light to spread around, it’s also one of the hottest home design trends of 2015.

 You'll be surprised at how much of a difference it makes.
 Many people say it actually changes the entire look and feel of their home.
 Rooms that were once closed off by walls should appear larger and flow freely into each other, taking advantage of all available light.